 In addition to the export value of crude oil, natural gas, natural gas liquids (NGL) and condensate, the Norwegian service and supply industry has a high international turnover.
 You can read more about their exports of goods and services in the article about the service and supply industry.

-The total export value of crude oil, natural gas, NGL and condensate in 2022 was about NOK 1 900 billion, or 73 % of the total value of Norway’s exports of goods.
-This is the highest value ever exported from Norwegian petroleum production In 2022, gas production accounted for a larger share of total export value compared to oil liquids (crude, NGL and condensate).
+The total export value of crude oil, natural gas, NGL and condensate in 2023 was about NOK 1 200 billion, or 62 % of the total value of Norway’s exports of goods.
+In 2023, gas production accounted for a larger share of total export value compared to oil liquids (crude, NGL and condensate).

 Source: Statistics Norway, table 08800

-In 2022, Norway exported about 80 million Sm³ (1,4 million barrels per day) of crude oil directly to other countries in Europe, and 9,1 million Sm³ (0,16 million barrels per day) was delivered to onshore facilities in Norway.
-4,8 million Sm³ of crude oil was delivered to China in 2022.
+In 2023, Norway exported about 100 million Sm³ (1,7 million barrels per day) of crude oil directly to other countries, and 7,4 million Sm³ (0,13 million barrels per day) was delivered to onshore facilities in Norway.
 Crude oil purchasers are mainly refineries, which process the oil to produce fuel and other oil products.

 Source: Norwegian Offshore Directorate